kingdonb/link-checker-gpt/README.md

 to fix most of the links first, and find a way to make exceptions for any more that cannot be fixed.

+### Broken feature: Sitemap Caching

 There is a cache, so if you have run the script before the "Visiting links" step will not be repeated unless you run `make clean` first.
 This is to help with iterative development, since most of the runtime errors come from the validate method and anchor checker, they can be debugged easily from a cache.

+However, it doesn't work.
+So make sure if you are running this more than one time, you always run at least `make clean-cache` between separate executions.